 - ❌ Growing pains—traffic getting worse

 Wait, Berlin?
 Yes.
-If you can work remotely or land a German tech job, Berlin offers a compelling alternative to US cities.
+If you can work remotely or land a German tech job, Berlin is a real alternative to US cities.
 Taxes are higher, but healthcare is included and rent is still reasonable.
 See our detailed Berlin cost of living guide and Berlin calculator.

 - Income Tax: ~€28,000 (progressive to 42%)